 The high court ruled that the Weinsteins’ use of the property was not sufficiently “hostile and notorious” to meet legal requirements for adverse possession.
 The justices vacated the Superior Court judgment and sent it back to the lower court for entry of judgement consistent with the supreme court ruling.

-The original version of this story named only Richard Hurlbert as the appellant and listed the Weinsteins as residents of Owls Head.
+Correction: The original version of this story named only Richard Hurlbert as the appellant and listed the Weinsteins as residents of Owls Head.
 The earlier version also incorrectly stated that the law court had ruled that the Weinsteins did not have the right to use the waterfront property despite years of use of it by other neighbors.
 This article clarifies what the ruling was about and omits inaccurate statements.